 Internet connection (Wi-Fi or Ethernet)

-an RTL-SDR USB dongle
+An RTL-SDR USB dongle

 Software